-Provide the following:
+2. Provide:

-- 1. For pipelines to be abandoned in place or removed, confirmation that the abandonment activities will follow the requirements of the latest version of CSA Z662. - 2.
-For pipelines to be abandoned in place, confirm or provide the following: - no internal pressure remaining; - purged and cleaned and left in a state of minimal residual contamination, including the pipe cleaning procedures and standards to be used; - left in a state where road, railway or utility crossings are not at significant and unmanaged risk of disturbance due to settlement; - equipped with signage; - a description of the fill material to be used for railway and road crossings, if applicable (abandonment in place with special treatment), including where along the pipeline fill material will be used and why; - a description of the potential soil subsidence, pipe exposure, water conduit, corrosion, and pipe collapse effects for pipelines to be abandoned in place, including anticipated duration to failure, and a plan to monitor these potential effects; and - a plan for maintaining adequate depth of cover for existing and future land use, as informed by the company's environmental and socio-economic assessment and engagement activities. - 3.
+- a rationale for the abandonment; - 2.
+For pipelines to be abandoned in place, confirm or provide the following: - no internal pressure remaining; - purged and cleaned and left in a state of minimal residual contamination, including the pipe cleaning procedures and standards to be used; - left in a complete state where road, railway or utility crossings are not at significant and unmanaged risk of disturbance due to settlement; - equipped with signage; - a description of the facilities being abandoned fill material to be used for railway and road crossings, if applicable (abandonment in place with special treatment), including where along the pipeline fill material will be used and why; - an assessment a description of the potential safety hazards related to soil subsidence, pipe exposure, water conduit, corrosion, and pipe collapse effects for pipelines to be abandoned in place, including anticipated duration to failure, and a plan to monitor these potential effects; and - a plan for maintaining adequate depth of cover for existing and future land use, as informed by the company's environmental and socio-economic assessment and engagement activities. - 3.
 In the event that cathodic protection is not maintained, identify and justify if ground bed anodes will be removed or left in place. - 4.
-A description of ruptures, leaks and other loss of containment incidents that have occurred on the pipeline and the facility(ies), including the dates and volumes of the substance releases. - 5.
-Confirmation that abandonment activities and the abandoned pipeline will not impact engineered structures (e,g., roads, utilities, infrastructure, drainage, modified slopes, foundations).
+A description of ruptures, leaks and other loss of containment incidents that have occurred on the pipeline and the facility(ies), including the dates and volumes of the substance releases. - 2.5.Confirmation that abandonment and the mitigative actions planned to reduce such hazards; and activities and the abandoned pipeline will not impact engineered structures (e.g., roads, utilities, infrastructure, drainage, modified slopes, foundations).